What happens when your child turns 18

 Normally child support payments stop when your child turns 18.

 If your child is in secondary education, you can apply to extend it to the end of the school year.
-Call the Child Support general enquiries line to find out if you can.
+Call the Child support enquiry line to find out if you can.

 Child Dental Benefits Schedule